Avaiga/taipy-doc/docs/manuals/gui/binding.md

     module.

-    However, a global callback can call any function in any module where a page would have been define and the *state* will behave as you would expected, letting you access the variables from the page scope.
+    However, a global callback can call any function in any module where a page would have been define, and the *state* will behave as you would expect, letting you access the variables from the page scope.

     Here is an example to demonstrate that.
 Suppose you need to initialize some variables from a page defined in a module.
 The proper way to do this would be to define a function called *on_init()* and initialize the state variable.
-However, because *on_init()* is a global callback and would not work properly from the module (contrairy to when it is declared in the *\_\_main\_\_* module), you need to declare an initialization function in the page module (no matter what its name is) and invoke thins function from the global *on_init()* callback.
+However, because *on_init()* is a global callback and would not be invoked in the module (contrary to when it is declared in the *\_\_main\_\_* module), you need to declare an initialization function in the page module (no matter what its name is) and invoke this function from the global *on_init()* callback.

     The code for the module would look like this:
     ```py title="page.py"